JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Background and Related Work

-\textbf{Positioning Our Work.} The existing landscape of communication-efficient CP reveals a clear set of unresolved challenges: a reliance on heuristic and non-task-optimal proxies for task utility, a lack of explicit modeling and removal of semantic inter-agent redundancy, and static performance-bandwidth trade-offs imposed by fixed representation schemes.
-Our work addresses these gaps by introducing a semantic-aware, task-oriented, and end-to-end learned scheduling policy that is generalizable, adaptive, and efficiently manages shared communication resources among multiple agents.
-Table~\ref{tab:comparison} provides a comparative summary.
+\textbf{Positioning Our Work.} Existing communication-efficient CP methods share three unresolved shortcomings: reliance on heuristic utility proxies; no explicit modeling of semantic inter-agent redundancy; and static performance-bandwidth trade-offs.
+Our work addresses all three by introducing a semantic-aware, task-oriented, end-to-end learned scheduling policy that is adaptive to varying bandwidth.
+While \system shares the high-level goal of task-oriented compression with semantic/goal-oriented communications~\cite{strinati2021_6g,pezone2022goal}, existing work in that field targets single-source scenarios~\cite{yuan2023scalable,binucci2022adaptive} or neglects inter-sensor correlations~\cite{sheng2024semantic}.
+CP is inherently a \emph{multi-source} problem where inter-agent redundancy must be modeled without knowing the data correlation structure \emph{a priori}; \system solves this in a data-driven manner, with minimal overhead.